October 3rd, 2024

 This week we focus on just one story — an incident that happened last Saturday.
 This event touched on many key aspects of Ukraine TrustChain's work, so we thought it would be fitting to tell the story in full, from various perspectives.

 Last July, Ukraine TrustChain’s founder Daniil traveled to Ukraine.
-He invited documentary filmmaker, Ryan Van Ert, to join him.
+He invited documentary filmmaker Ryan Van Ert to join him.
 Together, they traveled from Odesa to Kharkiv, connecting with several Ukraine TrustChain teams.

 Intrigued by everything he had seen, Ryan began working on a new documentary.
 He recently returned to Ukraine to revisit locations from his previous trip, and document the changes that had taken place since July.